The Humblebums

 The Humblebums were a Scottish folk rock band, based in Glasgow.
-Its members included Billy Connolly, who later became a renowned stand-up comedian and actor; guitarist Tam Harvey; and singer-songwriter Gerry Rafferty.
+Its members included Billy Connolly, who later became a stand-up comedian and actor; guitarist Tam Harvey; and singer-songwriter Gerry Rafferty.
 The band was active from 1965 to 1971.

 Career

 Connolly co-founded the band with Tam Harvey in 1965, and played in the pubs and clubs around Glasgow, most notably the Old Scotia Bar.
 Connolly sang, played banjo and guitar, and entertained the audience with his humorous introductions to the songs.
 Harvey was an accomplished bluegrass guitarist.
 A first album, First Collection of Merry Melodies, was released in February 1969.

 Rafferty joined later in 1969 and for a short time they performed as a trio.
 However, the nature of the act had changed and Harvey departed shortly afterwards.

-The remaining duo broke up in the early 1970s after recording two more Humblebums albums of material: The New Humblebums and Open Up the Door, the former graced by a cover by John "Patrick" Byrne, marking the beginning of a long working relationship between Byrne and Rafferty.
+The remaining duo broke up in the early 1970s after recording two more Humblebums albums of material: The New Humblebums and Open Up the Door, the former graced by a cover by John Byrne, marking the beginning of a long working relationship between Byrne and Rafferty.
 In 1970, the single "Shoeshine Boy" became a small hit in the Netherlands.

-Connolly embarked on a solo career while Rafferty recorded a low-impact solo album, Can I Have My Money Back?.
+Connolly embarked on a solo career while Rafferty recorded a low-impact solo album, Can I Have My Money Back?
 Rafferty then formed Stealers Wheel with Joe Egan before eventually emerging as a major recording act with "Baker Street".

 A number of songs performed by Connolly on his early comedy albums originated with the Humblebums, and actual Humblebums recordings also frequently turn up on Connolly compilations.
 A number of Humblebums recordings were reissued following Connolly's rise to international stardom.
 The Rafferty tracks from this period have been released in a variety of formats, some with just Humblebums material, others adding some or all of Can I Have My Money Back?

 Gerry Rafferty died on 4 January 2011, at the age of 63.
 Tam Harvey died on 17 December 2021.